FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/isolated_environments_with_pyspark.md

 activate_env.py /my_venvs/venv
 ```

 Easy and quite flexible!
 We are even able to change from one environment to another by just passing another HDFS directory.
-And here is how ``activate_env.py`` which does the actual heavy lifting with ``sc.addFile`` looks like:
+Here is how ``activate_env.py`` which does the actual heavy lifting with ``sc.addFile`` looks like:

 ```python
 """